Dental Web Design

 Google Business Profile

 GBP drives significant local traffic.
-High-intent patients from Maps must land on a page built to convert immediately.
+Therefore, high-intent patients from Maps must land on a page built to convert immediately.

 - Consistent NAP matching GBP exactly across all pages